 A 2025 Pew Research study found that many parents' screen time rules shift depending on the day, their stress level, or whether they need a quiet moment.
 Children pick up on inconsistency quickly.
 When rules feel arbitrary, kids learn that pushing back sometimes works — so they push back every time.
 In behavioral psychology, this is called intermittent reinforcement, and it is one of the most powerful drivers of persistent behavior.

 The common thread?
 In all three cases, the problem is not the child.
 It is the structure around screen time.
-Fix the structure, and the fights diminish on their own.
+If you want to manage screen time without fighting, fix the structure — and the fights diminish on their own.
+The strategies below show you exactly how to achieve screen time without arguments, one practical step at a time.

 Strategy 1: Stop Being the Bad Guy — Use a System Instead